MicrosoftDocs/entra-docs/.docutune/dictionaries/README.md

 The dictionary file in DocuTune, *Dictionary-Security-{VALUE}.ps1* uses an `Invoke-WebRequest` to extract the information contained in the "dummy" and "known" files in this directory.
 The dummy files, *dummy-{ID}.json* provides a list of dummy values to be used for each defined sensitive term.
 The known files, *known-{ID}.json* provides a list of known values that DocuTune will ignore.

 DocuTune checks the *known-{VALUE}.json* files to determine if a value is known and should be ignored, and stores it.
-It then adds the dummy values to the dictionary
+It then adds the dummy values to the dictionary.

+For any questions, contact [contentsecurityexperts@service.microsoft.com](mailto:contentsecurityexperts@service.microsoft.com)

 ## GUID files